boazbk/crypto/lec_03_pseudorandom-generators.md

 block) $m_i$ of the message, we run the basic PRG to update our state and obtain some new randomness $y_i$ that we can XOR with the message and output.
 Such constructions are known as *stream ciphers* in the literature.
-In much of the practical literature the name *stream cipher* is used both for the pseudorandom generator itself, as well as for the encryption scheme that is obtained by combining it with the one-time pad.
+In much of the practical literature, the name *stream cipher* is used both for the pseudorandom generator itself as well as for the encryption scheme that is obtained by combining it with the one-time pad.

 > # {.remark title="Using pseudorandom generators for coin tossing over the phone" #cointossingphonerm}
 The following is a cute application of pseudorandom generators.
 Alice and Bob want to toss a fair coin over the phone.
-They use a pseudorandom generator $G:\{0,1\}^b\rightarrow\{0,1\}^{3n}$.
+They use a pseudorandom generator $G:\{0,1\}^n\rightarrow\{0,1\}^{3n}$.
 >
 *  Alice will send $z\leftarrow_R\{0,1\}^{3n}$ to Bob \
 * Bob picks $s\leftarrow_R\{0,1\}^n$ and with probability $1/2$ sends $G(s)$ (case I) and with probability $1/2$ sends $G(s)\oplus z$ (case II).\